rfg74/rfg74.github.io/Lab3.md

 The rest of the arduino code is consistent with what I had in task 7, I simply duplicated the commands to account for both ToF Sensor 1 and 2.
 Below is the output of the two ToF sensors in the Serial Monitor.

 <img width="500" alt="Profile Picture" src="IMG_1050.jpg">

+### 9.

+### 10.

+While connecting my IMU to the system, I found that one of the ports on my QWIIC connectors is broken making it so, besides the Artemis board itself, only two other components could be attached.

+## References

+For Lab 3 I referenced the labs of past students Mikayla Lahr and Daria Kot.